 To this day My Mom prepares this batatyachya kachrya for our lunch box.
 Actually, we insist her to make as she cooks this kachrya to perfection.

 You know those nasty hunger pangs at 6 pm?
-Well, their are times when we make a chapati roll using this kachrya and you are done with your hunger!
+Well, there are times when we make a chapati roll using this kachrya and you are done with your hunger!
 They are quite filling and makes a great instant snack!

 Kids love to have this kind of roll or sandwich along with tomato ketchup and green chutney.

-In this recipe I have covered and cooked the potatoes due to which they acquire a soft texture.
-Incase you want crispy batata kachrya then do not cover the pan with the lid while cooking.
+In this recipe, I have covered and cooked the potatoes due to which they acquire a soft texture.
+In case you want crispy batata kachrya then do not cover the pan with the lid while cooking.

 Let’s see how to make this simple and quick Maharashtrian Style Batata Kachrya Bhaji with basic ingredients in your home kitchen.

 Cooking level: Moderate